renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 ---
 layout: post
-title: Deploy jhipster monolithic (angularjs + spring boot) at fly.io for FREE
+title: Deploy jhipster monolithic (angular + spring boot) at fly.io for FREE
-description: I will share with you my experience to publish an angularjs + spring boot + postgres database solution into fly.io for FREE.
+description: I will share with you my experience to publish an angular + spring boot + postgres database solution into fly.io for FREE.
 date: 2022-09-27 11:30:00 -0300
 tags: jhipster
 image: img/postbanners/2022-09-03-cover-deploy-jhipster-monolithic-fly-io.jpeg